How to avoid contractual disputes with subcontractors

 by | Feb 23, 2024

-But while these things might not be completely preventable, there are steps a contractor can take to reduce the likelihood of disputes with their subbies.
+But while these things might not be completely preventable, there are steps a main contractor can take to reduce the likelihood of disputes happening.

 You’re more likely to avoid disputes and maintain good relationships if you have a comprehensive and bespoke contract in place.
-The contract should outline the terms of your working relationship, making it clear what the expectations are and who is responsible for what.
+An effective contract should outline the terms of your working relationship, making it clear what the expectations are and who is responsible for what.

 Having a written contract between contractors and subcontractors reduces misunderstandings around the scope of work, payment terms, and notice provisions.

-Unfortunately, disputes over construction projects and construction contracts are not uncommon.
+Unfortunately, disputes within the construction industry are not uncommon.
 This is because a construction project, especially a large project, involves so many elements, and there are so many things that can go wrong.

-Project delays can occur for all kinds of reasons, from bad weather to missing materials to inadequate labour.
-There’s also the chance that a major problem could occur, such as a fire or a mass accident, or some other unforeseen disaster.
+Project delays and missed deadlines can occur for all kinds of reasons, from bad weather to missing materials to inadequate labour.

-When these things happen, it can cause a dispute between the main contractors and the client or between the main contractors and their subcontractors.
+When these things happen, it can put a significant burden on the main contractor.
+This can cause disputes between contractors and the client or between contractors and subcontractors.

-What can contractors do to avoid construction disputes?
+What can contractors do to avoid contract disputes?

 Be proactive.
-Ensure effective project management and proper planning.
-Put clear contracts in place.
-Keep all the relevant parties updated and ensure any documents required for the project are easily accessible.
+Ensure effective project management, proper planning and adequate professional indemnity insurance policies.
+Have clear communication lines in place.
+Keep relevant parties updated and ensure any documents required for the project are easily accessible.

 Set reasonable construction project timelines